Classification and stability of penalized pinned elasticae: Introduction

 The role of the modified bending energy depends on the penalization parameter $\lambda$.
 The larger $\lambda $ is, the more dominant is the shortening role as opposed to the straightening effect.
 Taking this property into account, we ask the question

-Inspired by this question, we will obtain various properties of penalized pinned elasticae, such as (i) complete classification, (ii) stability results, (iii) uniqueness of nontrivial minimizers, and (iv) consequences for the elastic flow.
+Inspired by this question, we will obtain various properties of penalized pinned elasticae, such as (i) complete classification, (ii) stability results, (iii) energy comparison, and (iv) consequences for the elastic flow.

 We first mention the complete classification of penalized pinned elasticae.
 To this end, we here introduce some functions involving the complete elliptic integrals: Let $f:[\frac{1}{\sqrt{2}}, 1)\to \mathbf{R}$ and $g:[\frac{1}{\sqrt{2}}, 1)\to \mathbf{R}$ be the functions defined by